shiguredo/oss/README.en.md

 There is also an invitation URL for each of the open source channels.
 You don't need to join them separately if you join the above three servers.

+### About Sora SDK

+Sora's SDK will only be supported if you are using Sora.
+So, please make sure to tell us your Sora version when you ask questions.

+If you are using Sora Labo, please provide your Sora Labo and GitHub account.

 ### Sora JavaScript SDK

 Sora Labo / Sora SDK server #javascript channel